Interested in the MS Earth Sciences?

 Regardless of funding, you should carefully review UNC Charlotte tuition and fees.
 If you are an International Applicant, you also need to super carefully review the many financial and administrative requirements of obtaining a visa and successfully joining our MS program.

 Just like when you are preparing your application, the best way to understand funding is to communicate with faculty in our department.
 Faculty can answer questions about whether they have research grant funding available, or whether TA funding will be available to support your graduate studies.
 If you aren’t sure where to begin, we recommend emailing the MS Graduate Program Director Dr. Brian Magi.

 Joining the MS Program

-If you choose to accept our offer of admissions, then you have three ways to pursue an MS Earth Sciences.
+If you choose to accept our offer of admissions, then you have 3 ways to pursue an MS Earth Sciences.
 See the Catalog link at the top of this web page for official verbage, but here’s the summary: